LivingElect/Embedded-Software-Engineer/README.md

 # Embedded-Software-Engineer
-Autumn recruitment record and interview skills
+The article is to introduce my Autumn recruitment record and interview skills;<br>